PhilterPaper/Text-KnuthPlass/README.md

 Please do not abuse these email-based support offerings.
 If you are going to be asking questions or making bug reports more than once in a blue moon, please register at github.com -- it's free.

+## License

+This product is licensed under the Perl license.
+You may redistribute under the GPL license, if desired, but you will have to add a copy of that license to your distribution, per its terms.

 ## An Example